JP Donleavy talks about returning to live and write in Ireland.

 Very much a matter of being isolated and cut off from things.

 JP Donleavy (1971)

-Donleavy does not see his work moving in any particular direction.
-He would like to return to short-story writing but finding a publisher for short-stories is difficult.
+He does not see his work moving in any particular direction but would like to return to short-story writing.

-The economics of writing have a way of more of less channelling your life for you.
+The economics of writing have a way of more of less channeling your life for you.

 His latest novel 'The Onion Eaters' is set in Ireland and is about life in a country house.

 ‘Writer in Profile’ was a weekly television interview with a well-known Irish writer.
 The series was produced by James Plunkett.